SteeltoeOSS/Samples/Management/src/README.md

 # Management Sample Applications

-This repo tree contains sample apps illustrating how to use the Steeltoe Actuator Endpoints for managing and monitoring your ASP.NET Core application.
-Steeltoe Actuator endpoints can be used to expose services for checking health, adjusting logging, etc. of your applications.
-The endpoints also seemlessly integrate with the Pivotal Applications Manager for Cloud Foundry providing more information on how your application is behaving.
+This repo tree contains sample apps illustrating how to use the Steeltoe Management Endpoints and Management Tasks for managing and monitoring ASP.NET Core applications.
+Steeltoe Management Endpoints can be used to expose services for checking health, adjusting logging, etc. of your applications.
+The endpoints also seamlessly integrate with [Tanzu Apps Manager](https://docs.vmware.com/en/VMware-Tanzu-Application-Service/6.0/tas-for-vms/console-index.html), providing more information on how your application is behaving.

-* src/CloudFoundry - ASP.NET Core sample app illustrating how to use all of the Actuator endpoints which are capable of integrating with the Pivotal Apps Manager console for Cloud Foundry.
+## ASP.NET Core Samples

+* src/ActuatorWeb - use Management Endpoints and distributed tracing.
+Some functionality depends on ActuatorApi.
+* src/ActuatorApi - use Management Endpoints, Management Tasks and distributed tracing.

 ## Building & Running